GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 ## Persist cache across builds

-If you run previous build a second time, you migh see that it will download files that it has already downloaded during the first build.
+If you run previous build a second time, you will see that it downloads lots of files that were already downloaded during the first build.
+It's because Maven is starting the build from the sources and nothing else.

 That makes the build more reproducible but also slower.

-It's most of the time safe to share the artifacts that Maven downloads across builds.
+Most of the, it's time safe to share the artifacts that Maven downloads across builds.
 And it usually makes a build much faster.

 Because Knative Build is native to Kubernetes, it can leverage [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to share files across builds.
+All we have to do is make some changes to the `build.yaml`.

 ### Update the Build manifest